 Evangelizadores de Tiempo Completo (or ETCs) serves to fill in the huge gap of shortage of priests to serve the people particularly in remote villages in South and Latin America.
 Our ETCs or full-time missionaries have carried the Good News of the Gospel to 4,938 communities in Mexico alone.
 These foot soldiers for Christ traverse rural areas throughout Latin America, assisting parishes and priests, tending to people who are often lost and forgotten.
 ETCs are critical support, particularly in Mexico, where there is an average of 6,200 Catholics for each Archdiocesan priest, a 30% ratio increase over the past decade due to a decline in vocations.

-- Human welfare: ensuring basic corporal needs are met to develop the person as a whole, and encourage self-sufficiency
+Ensuring basic corporal needs to develop the person as a whole, and encourage self-sufficiency.

-- Liturgical ceremonies: offering the sacraments and life through the divine spirit
+Offering the sacraments and life through the divine spirit.

 Thousands of children are at-risk in the border cities of Mexico, as evangelizers strive to keep the children from running away in search of a better existence.
 Catholic World Mission recently provided help to Roman Catholic missionaries in Tuxtla and Ciudad Juárez, where children have gravitated in search of food, clothing and medicine.
 ETC evangelizers are often the only hope these children have, as they struggle between life as they know it- in crime and drug infested neighborhoods- versus a dangerous existence as refugees.

 Traveling literally on foot or moped, our ETC evangelizers call on families in forgotten areas, such as the mountainous areas of Veracruz and remote villages in Quintana Roo.
 Parish priests, already stretched with so many to serve, could not possibly leave their churches long enough to tend to people in these distant villages.